Gaskell-1206/Ensemble_DRP/README.md

 # Ensemble DRP

-Ensmeble DRP is Ensemble Learning for Drug Response Prediction.
+Ensmeble DRP is Ensemble Learning for Drug Response Prediction with its primary aim to use ensemble machine learning methods to predict patients's response to drugs using tabular electronic health records.
+Specifically, we built a pipeline for data preprocessing and two-stage approach for modeling drug effectiveness.

 ## Datasets